mikey242/kudos-donations/readme.txt

 == Changelog ==

+= 2.3.2 =
+* Add 'goal' to campaigns
+* Further improvements to subscription cancellation
+* Update hooks and filters

 = 2.3.1 =
 * Display campaign_id in campaign header on settings page
 * Fix issues with canceling subscriptions